Eloy Jiménez Player Props: White Sox vs. Astros

 Astros Pitching Rankings (2022)

-- Urquidy makes his first start of the season for the Astros.
+- Garcia gets the call to start for the Astros, his first of the season.

-- In his last appearance on Wednesday, Nov.
-2, the 27-year-old right-hander, came out of the bullpen and went three scoreless innings against the Philadelphia Phillies.
+- In his last appearance on Saturday, Oct.
+29, the 26-year-old righty, came out of the bullpen and went two-thirds of an inning against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.